-Based on our review of the NOI submittal and Project plans, the Applicant is required to provide the Conservation Commission with additional information to describe the Site, the work, and the effect of the work on the interests identified in the Act and the Bylaw.
+Based on our review of the NOI submittal and Project plans, the Applicant has provided the Conservation Commission with additional information to describe the Site, the work, and the effect of the work on the interests identified in the Act and the Bylaw, with exception of documenting compliance with the local and Massachusetts Stormwater Standards.
+Once compliance with the Stormwater Standards has been documented through the Planning Board Review, the Commission could find they have sufficient information to issue an Order of Conditions.

 If we can be of any further assistance regarding this matter, please contact us at our office.

 Very truly yours,